Here’s all about the shelf life and spoilage of butter. Learn how long butter lasts and what are the spoilage signs.

 Of course, you can keep butter at room temperature, but it retains quality in such conditions only for a couple of days.

-If you want your butter nice and spreadable, use a butter dish and keep in there enough for 3 to 5 days.
+If you want your butter nice and spreadable, use a butter dish and store there enough butter for 1 to 2 days.
 Refrigerate the rest.

 Another thing to remember is to make sure your butter is always wrapped tightly.
 This way, most of its surface doesn’t have access to air, which limits the speed of oxidation.